-- Project is design-build.
-Roadway plans have been submitted but other plans are still being finalized. - Clearing continues at Wade Avenue quadrants and is proceeding along Western Blvd., Melbourne, and Jones Franklin Road.
-All clearing will be done in the ROW for now. - Melbourne bridge will be closed around the September/October timeframe first.
-Athens will be closed as soon as Melbourne is reconstructed.
-Preparation work for the demolition of the Melbourne Road bridge will occur in the coming months. - Barrier walls are being constructed along I-440 from I-40 to Western Boulevard, and along Wade Avenue from Edwards Mill Road to the I-440 interchange with Wade Avenue. - Temporary ramps are also being constructed for westbound Wade Avenue onto eastbound I-440; and at eastbound Wade Avenue onto westbound I-440. - There will be no daytime road closures in the next 6 months except temporary as necessary. - Contractor must maintain 2 lanes of traffic on 440 during rush hour.
+- Athens will be closed as soon as Melbourne is reconstructed. - Barrier walls are being constructed along I-440 from I-40 to Western Boulevard, and along Wade Avenue from Edwards Mill Road to the I-440 interchange with Wade Avenue. - Temporary ramps are also being constructed for westbound Wade Avenue onto eastbound I-440; and at eastbound Wade Avenue onto westbound I-440. - There will be no daytime road closures in the next 6 months except temporary as necessary. - Contractor must maintain 2 lanes of traffic on 440 during rush hour.
 Lane closures will only be temporary. - Nighttime lane closures on 440 can be from 9 pm to 5 am. - Greenway work at Meredith is not scheduled to start in the next 6 months.
 Meredith College expressed concerns about their summer camps.